arvinshen/anidex-ios/PRIVACY.md

 # Privacy Policy
 **Last Updated: November 18, 2025**

-This privacy policy applies to the AniDex app for mobile devices.
+This privacy policy applies to all versions of Anidex, including iOS and tvOS versions.
 AniDex is created as a Free service and is intended for use "AS IS".

 AniDex does not directly collect, process, or sell any personal information or data from its users.